brotzky/code-splitting-react-webpack/README.md

-# Code Splitting with React Router and Webpack 2
+# Code Splitting with React Router v3 and Webpack 2/3

-An example of how to code split a React application using Webpack 2 and React Router.
+An example of how to code split a React application using Webpack 2/3 and React Router v3.

 [Live Demo](http://brotzky.co/code-splitting/)